Skylark0924/Rofunc/README.md

 pip install -r requirements.txt pip install .
 ```
-> Besides, you need to install [ZED SDK](https://www.stereolabs.com/developers/release/#downloads) manually.
-(We have tried to
+> **Note**
-package it as a `.whl` file to add it to `requirements.txt`, unfortunately, the ZED SDK is not very friendly and doesn't support direct installation.)
+> If you want to use functions related to ZED camera, you need to install [ZED SDK](https://www.stereolabs.com/developers/release/#downloads) manually.
+(We have tried to package it as a `.whl` file to add it to `requirements.txt`, unfortunately, the ZED SDK is not very friendly and doesn't support direct installation.)

 ## [Documentation](https://rofunc.readthedocs.io/en/latest/)
 > Currently, we provide a simple document; please refer to [here](./rofunc/).